Conservation Garden Park: History

+Sustainable landscaping

 The purpose of the Conservation Garden Park is to promote sustainable landscape practices in Utah consistent with the goals of the State as outlined in the Water Conservancy District Act.
 Utah is the second-driest state in the United States.
 It is also the fastest growing state in terms of population.
 At some point, water usage requirements of the growing population will be unsupportable with current and planned new sources.

 Adding to the concern is the fact that, generally, Utahns use more water per capita than residents of other states with the exception of Nevada.
 There are a limited number of potential new sources of water which can be tapped but doing so will be expensive both financially and environmentally.
-65 percent of potable water in Utah is used for watering landscapes; therefore, reducing the amount of water required for landscapes will yield the greatest potential water savings.
+As 65 percent of potable water in Utah is used for watering landscapes; through the reduction of the amount of water required for landscapes, there is a great potential for water to be conserved.
 This reduction in landscape water use is consistent with the goal of the State of Utah and Jordan Valley Water Conservancy District to reduce per capita water consumption 25 percent.

-Attractions
+Educational events and resources

 Conservation Garden Park teaches homeowners, landscape professionals, and students how to conserve water in the landscape through efficient irrigation, use of waterwise plant materials, and water-efficient maintenance.
 A host of free classes, public events, tours and garden fairs take place within the gardens each season.
 Free online resources include a Utah-specific waterwise plant database and a blog addressing common issues, items of interest, and techniques for successful landscape projects.
 Access to both the gardens and new Education Center is open to the public, free of charge.